-The fact of the matter is, if our lives are all about Christ, it will show up in our response to suffering, namely, I will rejoice in suffering.
+The fact of the matter is, when I am cherishing Christ, it shows up in my response to suffering.
+I will rejoice in suffering.
 Let me give you some texts to support that.

 Matthew 5:11-12 "Blessed are you when people insult you, persecute you and falsely say all kinds of evil against you because of me.
 Rejoice and be glad, because great is your reward in heaven..."